 - Pairing Issues

-On the off chance, if your issue persists then the only option, you’re left with is contacting the Google Support team.
-They are very quick to respond and it will only take around a day or two for them to help you sort out this issue.
+On the off chance that your issue persists, then the only option you’re left with is to contact the Google Support team.
+They are very quick to respond, and it will only take around a day or two for them to help you sort out this issue.